tdwg/bdq/tg2/_review/docs/supplement/index.md

 **Darwin Core Class** [non-normative]: The Darwin Core class that contains the Information Elements, for example: dwc:Taxon.

-**Information Elements Consulted** [normative]: The Darwin Core terms that the Test takes as input, for example: dwc:basisOfRecord.
+**Information Elements Consulted** [normative]: The Darwin Core terms that the Test takes as input, for example: dwc:countryCode for the Test VALIDATION_COUNTRYCODE_STANDARD

-**Information Elements ActedUpon** [normative]: The Darwin Core terms that is the focus of the Test, for example: dwc:basisOfRecord.
+**Information Elements ActedUpon** [normative]: The Darwin Core terms that is the focus of the Test, for example:dwc:verbatimCoordinates, dwc:verbatimLatitude, dwc:verbatimLongitude, dwc:verbatimCoordinateSystem, dwc:verbatimSRS for the Test AMENDMENT_COORDINATES_FROM_VERBATIM.

 **Expected Response (Specification)** [normative]: A concise description of the logic of the Test to clarify its implementation.
 The Expected Response takes the form (for a VALIDATION) of: EXTERNAL_PREREQUISITES_NOT_MET if <condition>; INTERNAL_PREREQUESITES_NOT_MET if <condition>; COMPLIANT if <condition>; otherwise NOT_COMPLIANT.
 Example: "EXTERNAL_PREREQUISITES_NOT_MET if the bdq:sourceAuthority is not available; INTERNAL_PREREQUISITES_NOT_MET if dwc:basisOfRecord is EMPTY; AMENDED the value of dwc:basisOfRecord if it could be unambiguously interpreted as a value in bdq:sourceAuthority; otherwise NOT_AMENDED".